Texas AG Ken Paxton reaches deal to end securities fraud charges after 9 years

 Paxton’s political opponents, most notably Republicans, had used the fraud charges against him in elections.
 But Paxton has twice been reelected as attorney general since his indictment, most recently in 2022.

+This story corrects the spelling of the name of one of Paxton's attorneys.
+He is Dan Cogdell, not Don.

-Associated Press writer Jim Vertuno in Austin, Texas contributed to this report.
+Associated Press writers Jim Vertuno and Acacia Coronado in Austin, Texas contributed to this report.

 Follow Juan A. Lozano: https://twitter.com/juanlozano70